bchamby/chef-compliance-installation-configuration-operation/README.md

 Something akin to this might set the PATH variable."chef shell-init powershell | Invoke-Expression" >> $PROFILE

 Test Kitchen should be preconfigured to work on the Windows node too.

+Note: Two AMIs have been created for this course that cover the above requirements and are specified in Appendix Z.

 # Student Laptops